-Frequently Asked Questions
+Willamette Promise: Frequently Asked Questions

 What is the Willamette Promise?

 The Willamette Promise will provide high school students with additional opportunities to participate in college-level courses and earn college credits while still in high school.
 The Willamette Promise will help build a robust and vibrant culture in our region where the transitions between high school, college and career are seamless, and every student leaves high school prepared for college or a career.